daniel-furman/lwMCMC/README.md

 ## Lightweight Markov Chain Monte Carlo

+---

 Multi-dimensional model parameter space sampling with Markov Chain Monte Carlo (MCMC).
 We implement am object-oriented implementation of MCMC based on the trivial metropolis hastings algorithm.

+## Example: Particle Decay Modeling with Priors

 ---

-## Example Results: Particle Modeling with Priors

 We visualize the recovered parameter constraints on a gridIn the application of lwMCMC to a simulated particle decay model,
 <img src="https://render.githubusercontent.com/render/math?math=\R(t) = A + B e^{-\lambda t}"> with
 decay constant <img src="https://render.githubusercontent.com/render/math?math=\lambda">.
 The diagonal above shows the 1-dimensional posteriors and the lower-left half shows the pairwise projections (alongside the one and two sigma error contours).

+## Available Class Functions

 ---

-## Available Class Functions

 A lwMCMC object has the following functions: